-- a.
-The research conducted in established or commonly accepted educational settings. - b.
-The research involves normal educational practices such as: - Research on regular and special educational instructional strategies. - Research on the effectiveness of the comparison among instructional techniques, curricula, or classroom management methods. - c.
-The research does not involve prisoners as participants - d.
-The research is not FDA-regulated.
+- (1) The research conducted in established or commonly accepted educational settings. - (2) The research involves normal educational practices such as: - (a) Research on regular and special educational instructional strategies. - (b) Research on the effectiveness of the comparison among instructional techniques, curricula, or classroom management methods. - (3) The research does not involve prisoners as participants. - (4) The research is not FDA-regulated.